jsmnbom/ao3-enhancements/README.md

 ## Thanks to

+The icon is a combination of the AO3 logo (svg version from iconfinder), and the Gear icon from the Octicons pack by Github.

 This addon is insprired by various userscripts that i used to use to make the AO3 experience better:

 - [AO3: Kudos/hits ratio](https://greasyfork.org/en/scripts/3144-ao3-kudos-hits-ratio) by Min